osisoft/Edge-Data-Store-Docs/V1/OpcUa/OpcUaDataSelectionLinux.md

 ---
-uid: opcUaDataSelectionLinux
+uid: opcUaDataSelection
 ---
-# Generating a template OPC UA data selection configuration file on Windows
+# Generating a template OPC UA data selection configuration file

-On startup, the OPC UA EDS adapter browses the entire OPC UA server address space and exports the available OPC UA variables into a .json file for data selection.
+When a data source is added, the OPC UA EDS adapter browses the entire OPC UA server address space and exports the available OPC UA variables into a .json file for data selection.
 Data is collected automatically based upon user demands.
 OPC UA data from OPC UA variables is read through subscriptions (unsolicited reads).

 A default OPC UA data source template file will be created if there is no OPC UA data selection configuration, but a valid OPC UA data source exists.